shenmishajing/linux-0.11-lab/README.md

 - Features
     - compilable with many different versions of Gcc.
-    - has been tested under modern Linux, Mac OS X.
+    - has been tested under modern Linux, Mac OS X and even work on Windows with Docker Toolbox.
     - add bulit-in qemu and bochs support, include running and debugging.
     - integrate different prebuilt rootfs (floopy, ramdisk and harddisk).
     - allow to generate callgraph of every specified function